benaryorg/benaryorg.github.io/posts/programming/getting_started.md

 ### Kernel

-From here on things are quite different depending on your OS so I'll save it for the next blog post, which will be on OSes.
+From here on things are quite different depending on your OS so I'll save it for a later blog post.